loic425/resource-revolution/pages/resource/05_delete_operation.md

 <v-clicks>

-`Delete` operation allows to remove an existing item of your resource.
+We'll use `Delete` operation which allows to remove an existing item of your resource.

 ```php {all|13|13,5}
 namespace App\Entity;